Virtual activism works on the intersection between human rights, development and technology.

-Our mission is to strengthen marginalized communities through the use of information communications technology (ICT) and linking it to development.
+Our mission is to strengthen marginalized communities through the use of information communications technologies and linking them to human rights, development and the SDGs.

-- Working with school-age girls and boys who have had little or no formal education to provide them with skills to enter the job market.
+- Working with marginalized communities who have had little or no formal education to provide them with skills to enter the job market.

-- Promoting freedom of expression and privacy issues especially as they relate to cyberspace.
+- Promoting freedom of expression and privacy issues.

 - Using and encouraging the use of free and open source software to enable sustainability.
 Increase the awareness, integration and adoption of free and open source software (FOSS tools).
 The emphasis is on building the capacity of non-profit practitioners and under-priviledged schools to use FOSS as a means of sustainability to avoid financial hardships especially in financially distressed communities.